Bernhard Fries

-Bernhard Fries (16 May 1820, Heidelberg – 21 May 1879, Munich) was a German landscape painter and draftsman.
+Bernhard Fries (16 May 1820 – 21 May 1879) was a German landscape painter and draftsman.
 He is associated with the Düsseldorf school of painting.

 Biography

-Bernhard Fries was one of fifteen children of the banker, dyer and art collector Christian Adam Fries [de] and his wife Luisa Christina née Heddaeus (1781–1858), daughter of the church administrator Philipp Christian Heddaeus.
+Fries was born in Heidelberg.
+He was one of fifteen children of the banker, dyer and art collector Christian Adam Fries [de] and his wife Luisa Christina née Heddaeus (1781–1858), daughter of the church administrator Philipp Christian Heddaeus.
 The family's prosperity allowed Bernhard to travel and work freely, without financial worries.
 The painter Ernst Fries (1801–1833) who was nineteen years his senior, was his brother.
 Bernhard was only thirteen when his brother died.
 In 1835, aged just fifteen, he received his artistic training from the history painter Carl Koopmann (1797–1894) in Karlsruhe, who had been a teacher of figurative drawing at the Karlsruhe Polytechnic since 1833.
 Also at an early age, Fries became aware of the Scottish painter George Augustus Wallis (his father's very valuable art collection comprised important Dutch painting of the period 1700–1800, paintings of Claude Lorrain, Poussin, Joseph Anton Koch, and several works by Wallis).
 Fries may also have met Wallis later in Italy on one of his travels.

-Around 1835, Bernhard met Carl Rottmann in Munich, who had been a closed friend of his older brother Ernst.
+Around 1835, Bernhard met Carl Rottmann in Munich, who had been a close friend of his older brother Ernst.
 November 1835, Fries enrolled at the Academy of Fine Arts in Munich in the subject "painting", but does not appear to have attended the academy very long.
 In 1837, aged seventeen and without the knowledge of his parents, Fries went to Italy, first to Venice, in 1838 he arrived in Rome.